kubos/kubos/docs/sdk-reference.md

 [link-target](#kubos-link-target)         Symlink a target

 [list](#kubos-list)                List the dependencies of the current module, or the inherited targets of the current target.

-[flash](#kubos-flash)               Launch the compiled program (available for executable modules only).
-Requires target support for cross-compiling targets.

 [target](#kubos-target)              Set or display the target device.